Intercontinental Exchange: 2025: American Financial Exchange (AFX)

 On January 8, 2025, ICE announced that it acquired the American Financial Exchange (AFX), an electronic exchange for direct lending and borrowing for American banks and financial institutions and operator of the credit-sensitive American Interbank Offered Rate (AMERIBOR), from 7RIDGE.
 The acquisition was not expected to have a material impact on ICE’s 2025 financial results or on ICE’s deleveraging or capital return plans.

 2025: Investment in Polymarket

 On October 7, 2025 ICE announced it would invest up to $2 billion in Polymarket at an $8 billion valuation, and that it would become a distributor of Polymarket's event-driven data.

+2026: Investment in OKX

+On March 5, 2026 ICE announced a strategic relationship and investment in OKX, a blockchain technology and trading company with a global user base, estimated at around 120 million people.
+As part of the agreement, ICE reportedly invested $200 million in OKX at a valuation of approximately $25 billion.
+The partnership also provides ICE with a seat on OKX’s Board of Directors and establishes a broader collaboration focused on combining OKX’s blockchain infrastructure and global reach with ICE’s market technology, regulatory expertise, and institutional network.

+2026: MarketAxess

+On July 30, 2026 ICE announced that it had entered into a definitive agreement to acquire MarketAxess Holdings Inc., a preeminent electronic trading platform for global institutional fixed income markets.
+Under the terms of the agreement, ICE will acquire all outstanding shares of MarketAxess for $167 per share in cash, representing a 33% premium to MarketAxess’s closing price as of July 29, 2026, representing an equity value of approximately $6.0 billion and a total enterprise value of approximately $5.7 billion.
+Transaction unanimously approved by the Boards of Directors of both companies; expected to close in the first half of 2027, subject to receipt of MarketAxess stockholder approval, applicable regulatory clearances, and customary closing conditions.

 Operations

 ICE provides exchange trading and clearing services in a number of different markets.
 Its main products include: